top of page

 Woman presenting at work.

-The Power of Upbringing: Dr. Shawn Andrews' research, aptly captured in his book "The Power of Perception" highlights the pervasive influence of cultural background on gender beliefs and roles.
+The Power of Upbringing: Dr. Shawn Andrews' research, aptly captured in her book "The Power of Perception" highlights the pervasive influence of cultural background on gender beliefs and roles.
 Across various ethnicities and races, shared expectations regarding girls and boys, women and men, shape their lives both within families and in society at large.

 Stereotypes at Play: Take a moment to reflect on your own cultural upbringing.
 What images come to mind when you hear "engineer," "firefighter," or "manager"?
 Chances are, you envision certain genders filling these roles.
 Conversely, "nurse," "secretary," or "teacher" might conjure up different associations.
 These ingrained stereotypes, though often unintentional, can create invisible barriers and limit opportunities.